owly-digital/pdf-api-client/README.md

 </h1>

 <p align="center">
-  Working with PDF files in PHP should be headache, because you need Imagick extension, Ghostscript interpreter, etc.<br />
-  So we created own API for basic PDF operations like merging, converting and stacking.
+	Working with PDF files in PHP can be a significant challenge.
+It requires not only the integration of multiple technologies but also the ability to configure the server.
+To address this, we have developed our own PDF server that handles the most critical operations seamlessly.
 </p>

 ##